rustinmyeye/dicefaucet/README.md

 # Dice Faucet Telegram Bot

+THIS IS A WORK IN PROGRESS AND MAY NOT WORK.
+USE AT YOUR OWN RISK.

+Feel free to use this as a template for you own project... some of it works ;)

 This Telegram bot allows users to roll a dice and potentially win tokens.
 It is integrated with ergpy to distribute tokens to winners.
 Users can register their Ergo wallet addresses to receive tokens upon winning.

 ## Features